Snake Gourd vs Acorn Squash

 Snake Gourd

 Snake gourd is a nutritious vegetable known for its elongated shape and mild flavor.
-It is rich in water content and low in calories, making it an excellent choice for hydration and weight management.
+It is low in calories and high in water content, making it an excellent choice for hydration and weight management.

 Acorn Squash